Christian Thought and Culture II

 Additional Info

-On Campus and Online: This course is being offered on campus and online in Winter 2022.
+On Campus and Online: This course is being offered on campus and online in Winter 2023.
 Students may apply to take this course online when registering for the course through REGIS.
 In order to support students who are unable to attend the regular online class sessions, recordings will be made available on the course Moodle page for 48 hours following each class.
-Students must however be able to take the tutorials live.
+In some cases, attendance at other sessions may be required.

 Looking For Textbooks?